 On 21 November 2021, the Company entered into the Loan Facility with the Lenders (i.e., Kreos Capital VI (UK) Limited, Pontifax Medison Finance (Israel) L.P. and Pontifax Medison Finance (Cayman) L.P.).
-Under the terms of the Loan Facility, the Lenders have agreed to make available to the Company a loan facility for a total amount of up to EUR 10 million which has been drawn down for the full amount by way of the issuance of 100 convertible bonds at an issue price of EUR 100,000 each.
-In addition, and subject to certain conditions, the Lenders and the Company may enter into a further a term loan of up to EUR 10 million on terms and conditions to be agreed in the future (the "Loan Facility").
+Under the terms of the Loan Facility, the Lenders have agreed to make available to the Company a loan facility for a total amount of up to EUR 10 million which has been drawn down for the full amount by way of the issuance of 100 convertible bonds at an issue price of EUR 100,000 each(the "Loan Facility").
 Neither the Lenders nor the Company is obligated to agree such terms of the Term Loan, resulting in the Term Loan being fully contingent.

 On 20 December 2021, the Company has issued 100 convertible bonds with a nominal value of EUR 100,000 each in the context of the Loan Facility (the "Kreos Bonds").
 The Kreos Bonds constitute convertible bonds within the meaning of articles 7:65 and following of the BCCA and shall be convertible into "CB Shares".
 Upon conversion of the 100 Kreos Bonds, the Company may issue up to 3,448,275 CB Shares (subject to adjustment of the conversion price as set forth below).
-The maturity date of the Convertible Bonds will be the last monthly repayment date of the amortizing period, i.e., on 1 January 2025 or 1 June 2025 (depending on whether there will be an interest only period extension).
-During the interest only period (which in principle shall end on 31 July 2022, unless extended based on the terms of the Loan Facility), (A) interest shall be capitalized at a rate of 2.00% and added to the accreted principal amount at the end of each interest period and (B) interest at a rate of 5.95% shall be paid in cash, in advance, at the beginning of any interest period.
+The maturity date of the Convertible Bonds will be the last monthly repayment date of the amortizing period, which is now 1 September 2024.
 During the amortizing period, interest at a rate of 7.95% shall be paid in cash, in arrears, at the end of an interest period.